ndresx/react-countdown/README.md

 > **Requires React 18 or higher**

 The library also ships with a built-in Hook called `useCountdown`.
-It supports the same [props](#props) as its component counterpart, with the exception that the [`renderer`](#renderer) prop is ignored due to the already provided flexibility.
+It supports the same [props](#props) as its component counterpart, with the exception that the [`renderer`](#renderer) prop is not supported (it is omitted from the Hook's type) due to the flexibility the Hook already provides.

 ```js
 const { total, api } = useCountdown(props);